 In the modern era, we know Ducati as a manufacturer of exotic motorcycles, producing some of the most debonair bikes available to date, but it wasn’t always this way.

 Prior to the release of the Ducati 916, the Italian manufacturers flagship superbike was the 900SS.
 The Super Sport was moderately successful, if unoriginal.
 It shared the same styling as superbikes being produced in Japan; large bulky fairings, a square headlight, twin swing-arms and side mounted exhausts which were standard during that time.

 It certainly wasn’t an unattractive machine, utilising more curves than the Japanese offerings and Ducati’s trademark trellis frame.
 However, it didn’t light the room on fire or make you want to give it that second glance.
 This all changed with the Ducati 916.

-Here, Chris is talking about his future wife, Diane, yet the lyrics speak the same truth of the effect the Ducati 916 had on the world of motorcycling.
+While Mr. De Burgh is talking about his future wife, Diane, looking gorgeous, amazing and shining so bright he could just as easily have been waxing lyrical about the effect the Ducati 916 had on the world of motorcycling.
 It’s revolutionary styling stunned the press during the unveiling in the autumn of 1993.

 Even to this day, many enthusiasts whole-heartedly believe the Ducati 916 was not simply the best looking superbike of its time, but the best there has ever been.